Social Media •

 Relevancy might be the most important thing on social media, even pre-Covid19.
 Your imagery, tone of voice and topic of conversation should always be relevant to your community.
 Further, the channels you are using should be appropriate to your audience and the message you are posting.
-The more connected you are now, the more engaged your audience will be into the future.
+The more connected you are now, the more engaged your audience will be in the future.
 This means that you should probably postpone the campaign coming up that had images of large groups of people for a while.

 If you aren’t sure what campaigns and posts you should pause, take time to hit pause while you work it out.
 An article by CMO Australia outlined that businesses should take the time to analyse the market and audit what social media posts should go ahead at the current time.

 Social media should also be used to keep your community updated on business information.
 Most platforms have an area where you can advise your audience of updated business hours, product offerings and changes to normal operations.
 You should ensure these are always updated with the most current information to remain relevant with customers, to re-enforce that you are engaged on social media, and to assure them that your social media channels are a place they can come for credible information.

 Take advantage of the pinned post feature on LinkedIn, Twitter and Facebook.
 Pin your most relevant post to the top of your page to keep visitors updated on hours, and changes to business operations and services.